-- We recognise that students who are abused or witness violence are likely to have low self-esteem and may find it difficult to develop a sense of self-worth.
+- The College recognises that students who are abused or witness violence are likely to have low self-esteem and may find it difficult to develop a sense of self-worth.
 They may feel helpless, humiliated and some sense of blame.
-Our college may be the only stable, secure and predictable element in their lives. - We accept that the behaviour of a student in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - Our college will support all students by: - ensuring the content of the curriculum includes social and emotional aspects of learning; Through tutorials and other curriculum contexts, pupils are encouraged to talk about feelings and deal assertively with pressures, are listened to, and know to whom they can turn to for help and advice; - providing students with a range of appropriate adults to approach if they are in difficulties; and ensuring that students are taught about safeguarding so that they 'recognise when they are at risk and how to get help when they need it' (KCSiE 2019)

-supporting the students' development in ways that will foster security, confidence and independence and encourage the development of selfesteem and self-assertiveness while not condoning aggression or bullying;
+The College may be the only stable, secure and predictable element in their lives. - The College accepts that the behaviour of a student in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - The College will support all students by: - ensuring the content of the curriculum includes social and emotional aspects of learning; through tutorials and other curriculum contexts, students are encouraged to talk about feelings and deal assertively with pressures, are listened to and know to whom they can turn for help and advice; - providing students with a range of appropriate adults to approach if they are in difficulties; and ensuring that students are taught about safeguarding so that they 'recognise when they are at risk and how to get help when they need it,' supporting students' development in ways that will foster security, confidence and independence and encourage the development of self-esteem and self-assertiveness while not condoning aggression or bullying;